gturpin-dev/Sass-Base/docs/guide/mixins/links.md

-# mixins/_breakpoints.scss
+# mixins/_links.scss

-Theses mixins have been separated from [utilities/_links.scss](guide/utilities/links.md) to add more flexibility, in case if you want to create your own buttons on a custom base.
+Theses mixins have been separated from [utilities/_links.scss](guide/utilities/links.md) to add more flexibility, in case if you want to create your own links on a custom base.
-Then mixins below are only used to create `Sass Base Buttons`
+Then mixins below are only used to create `Sass Base Links`

 !> In most of the case you won't use theses mixins